-Of course, absence of evidence does not equate to not evidence of absence.
+Of course, absence of evidence does not equate to evidence of absence.
 I can't prove a negative, such as "free will does not exist".
-I can't prove there isn't a chocolate teapot orbiting the Earth.
+Just like I can't prove there isn't a chocolate teapot orbiting the Earth.
 I can look for it, and come up empty.
-That doesn't definitively prove it's not there.
+But that experiment doesn't definitively prove it's not there.

 Fortunately for rationality, science takes a proof-positive approach.
-The burden of proof falls on those making the claim, "free will does exist".
+The burden of proof falls on those making the claim that "free will does exist".

 Without the proof, the claim lays fundamentally vulnerable to doubt.
 The default response should be scepticism.

 I can't believe in your delicious orbiting teapot.
 What if you just made it up?